|

 accumulating matching lines in the grep buffer.
 The grep buffer

 appears in the current window.
-By default, the grep command
+By default, the grep command interprets

-searches, respectively.
+respectively.

 At the file pattern prompt, you can press <Enter> if you want Epsilon

 to search the same set of files as before.
-Type Ctrl-S and Epsilon
+Type Ctrl-s and Epsilon

 will type in the directory part of the current buffer's file name;